sujato/cullavagga/dpcv-project.md

 While we are not prepared to undertake the more wide-scale digital preservation envisaged by Bhikkhu Ñāṇatusita, by preserving and published DP-CV we can, perhaps, stimulate interest and further action.

 One of the few early Pali texts in existence was studied and published by Oskar von Hinüber in his *The Oldest Buddhist Manuscript*.
 This offers a transcription, description, and detailed study of a 8th–9th century Pali manuscript from Nepal by a leading Indological philologist.
 Von Hinüber suggests that it may have derived from a branch monastery of the Mahāvihāra on the mainland, possibly at Bodhgaya.
 As it happens, the text itself, while only a few pages, is from the Cullavagga.
 Thus it is a small portion of the same text found in the DP-CV, and when the DP-CV is published it will enable a study of the  same passage in manuscripts of the 8th, 13th, and 18th centuries.
-SuttaCentral has completed a digitization of this text, which [you can view here](https://github.com/sujato/bendall-cv).
-This was intended as a pilot project to text and demonstrate some of the methods we are proposing for DC-CV.
+SuttaCentral has completed a digitization of this text, which we have named the Bendall Cullavagga (`bendall-cv`).
+[You can view here](https://github.com/sujato/bendall-cv).
+This was intended as a pilot project to test and demonstrate some of the methods we are proposing for DC-CV.

 When reading Pali texts in modern editions, it is quite evident that a process that might loosely be called “Sanskritization” has taken place, particularly in editions from Burma.
 We frequently see spelling variations even in common words, such as *supaṭipanna* vs. *suppaṭipanna*, *viriya* vs. *vīriya*, or *byākaraṇa* vs. *vyākaraṇa*.
 It is generally believed that this process occurred under the influence of medieval grammars such as the Saddanīti, which were based on the Sanskrit grammars.
 In most cases the spelling variants are inconsequential, and no more affect the meaning than, say, the choice to use UK or American spelling for English.
 Nevertheless, there are some cases where variant readings can affect the meaning of a passage.
 Thus it is important for scholars to study the nature of these changes, which can only be rigorously understood through studying early manuscripts or inscriptions.